uoy-cs-eng2/demo-microservice/README.md

 ./compose-it.sh up -d
 ```

-This will build the Docker image of the microservice, and then start it together with its dependencies and some web-based UIs to help debugging.
+This will build a Java-based Docker image of the microservice, and then start it together with its dependencies and some web-based UIs to help debugging.

+### Native Docker images (advanced, optional)

-Alternatively, you can use  `./gradlew dockerBuildative` to make Micronaut use GraalVM to produce Docker images based on binary executables, which should boot significantly faster.
+Alternatively, you can use  `./gradlew dockerBuildNative` to make Micronaut use GraalVM to produce Docker images based on binary executables, which should have better performance and use less memory.
-This will take a long time to compile, and will require a reasonably strong machine.
+This will take a long time to compile, and will require a strong machine: the process can take 6GiB+ of RAM on its own.

+*Note*: Kafka Streams (KStreams for now on) does not have official GraalVM native image support, so this example microservice needed a number of custom settings to support it.
+See below:

+* [`build.gradle`](./todo-microservice/build.gradle) adds several `native-image` build arguments in its `graalvmNative` block to include two additional resources in the native image (the RocksDB dynamic library and the Kafka Streams `.properties`), and provide a `jni-config.json` file that exposes some RocksDB classes from JNI.
+These are based on the [sample project by Pádraig de Buitléar](https://github.com/pdebuitlear/kstreams-demo/blob/main/src/main/java/com/example/demo/config/hints/KafkaStreamsHints.java), which used Spring Boot GraalVM instead.
+* The main `Application` class includes a `@TypeHint` annotation which was iteratively refined to include the classes accessed via reflection by Kafka Streams for this particular example.
+It is likely that you may need to add more classes for a different example.

+The above customisations were made to show that it is indeed possible to run KStreams in a native image, but they are likely to require changes with new KStreams releases.
+You can ignore them if you are not building native images.

+We recommend to avoid using native images if using KStreams, until they add official GraalVM native image support.
+You should have no issues using plain Kafka consumers and producers in native images, however, as the Micronaut Kafka project does include the [necessary GraalVM configuration files](https://github.com/micronaut-projects/micronaut-kafka/tree/4.5.x/kafka/src/main/resources/META-INF/native-image/io.micronaut.kafka/micronaut-kafka) for it.

 ## Distributing the CLI client